 It’s almost impossible for a great character to live in a boring story.
 They engage us.
 They keep us invested in completely fictional events.
 Compelling plot points seem to “write themselves” around great characters.

 Your novel could be a mess of stilted prose, generic plotlines, and weak writing… and sell millions of copies because of your characters.
 It’s so easy to get invested in a good character.

-The 19 Best Tools to Write Great Characters
+19 Ways to Write Better Characters

 The more of these tools you use to craft your characters, the more fleshed-out they will feel.